Creative-Baby-Shower-Ideas.com

 How to make babies:

-1)using skin color roll into balls: one into little uapprox 3/4", two size of peas, and 2 for very small ears. (seal excess in zip lock)
+1. Using skin color roll into balls: one into little, approximately 3/4", two size of peas, and 2 for very small ears. (seal excess in zip lock)

-5mm long carefully bend in the middle. ** if it cracks apply water and smooth it out *** (continue with rest)
+9. 5mm long carefully bend in the middle. ** If it cracks apply water and smooth it out *** (continue with rest)

-9) take paint brush dab it in water. tap off excess water.
+10. Take paint brush dab it in water.
+Tap off excess water.
 Take the yellow bent part and apply it to the baby blue circle.
 There now you have a Pacifier.

-10) take your edible pen make two dotted eyes (note: your going to be applying a pacifier too so watch your spacing) continue with the others
+11. Take your edible pen make two dotted eyes (note: you're going to be applying a pacifier too so watch your spacing) continue with the others

-11) dab your paint brush tapping off the excess water.
-Dab small amount of water where your going to place the pacifier (NOT TOO LOW)
+12. Dab your paint brush tapping off the excess water.
+Dab small amount of water where you're going to place the pacifier (NOT TOO LOW)

 ~~~~~ Baby heads are done ~~~~~~~~